hectorcorrea/solr-for-newbies/tutorial.md

 ### Prerequisites

 To run Solr on your machine you need to have the Java Development Kit (JDK) installed.
-To verify if that the JDK is installed run the following command from the Terminal (aka Command Prompt if you are on Windows):
+To verify if the JDK is installed run the following command from the Terminal (aka Command Prompt if you are on Windows):

 ```